-Discrimination, Harassment and Bullying, including Hazing
+Discrimination, Harassment, and Bullying

-Students, school system employees, volunteers and visitors are expected to behave in a civil and respectful manner.
-The board expressly prohibits unlawful discrimination, harassment and bullying.
+Students, school system employees, volunteers, and visitors are expected to behave in a civil and respectful manner.
+The board expressly prohibits unlawful discrimination, harassment, and bullying.

-Students are expected to comply with the behavior standards established by board policy and the student code of conduct.
+Students are expected to comply with the behavior standards established by board policy and the Code of Student Conduct.
 Employees are expected to comply with board policy and school system regulations.
 Volunteers and visitors on school property also are expected to comply with board policy and established school rules and procedures.